pgvector/pgvector-rust/README.md

 let vec = Bit::new(&[true, false, true]);
 ```

-or a slice of bytes
+Or a slice of bytes

 ```rust
 let vec = Bit::from_bytes(&[0b00000000, 0b11111111]);